What Is Normal Aging? Signs & Changes

 • Better able to handle stress

-Distinguishing Normal Ageing from Disease
+Distinguishing Normal Aging from Disease

 Key differences

-When to seek medical help
+When to seek medical help?

 You must consult a doctor if: